 *Inland Empire Healthy Cities Summit

-Loma Linda, California (USA) is one of the five blue regions in the world.
+Loma Linda, California (USA) is one of the five regions in the world, known for its extraordinary resilience and longevity.
 The others include: Okinawa Japan, Nicoya Costa Rica; Ikaria Greece; and Sardinia Italy.

-Backed by scientific research studies, it is known that members of the Loma Linda Blue Region live significantly longer and with less chronic disease than the general public.
+Backed by scientific research studies, it is known that members of the Loma Linda Resiliency Region live significantly longer and with less chronic disease than the general public.

-Eight resilient factors practiced by the people who have lived to 100 (known as centenarians) in the Loma Linda Blue Region.
+Eight resilient factors practiced by the people who have lived to 100 (known as centenarians) in the Loma Linda Resiliency Region.
 Put them into practice and promote health for your family!

 Spend time outdoors in nature.
 The centenarians spent a large majority of their life outdoors starting in their childhood.
 Research studies have shown the value of an active outdoor life for promoting health and resilience.